silefort/silefort.github.io/content/Articles/Automate-your-docker-images-build-with-gitlab-ci.md

 			- docker push $CI_REGISTRY_IMAGE:latest

-This CI file will run within a container, login to your docker account, build and push your image
+This file will run within a container, login to your docker account, build and push your image to the docker hub registry

-## 4/ Add your credentials
+# 4/ Add your credentials

-To make it work you need to add the necessary variables ( CI_REGISTRY_IMAGE, CI_REGISTRY_USER, CI_REGISTRY_PASSWORD).
+To make it work you need to add the necessary variables ( `CI_REGISTRY_IMAGE`, `CI_REGISTRY_USER`, `CI_REGISTRY_PASSWORD`).

-CI_REGISTRY_IMAGE can be added directly in the CI file but your password but be stored elsewhere, Gitlab allows to add "protected" variables that can be used by the runners without exposing it in your .gitlab-ci.yml file
+`CI_REGISTRY_IMAGE` can be added directly in the `.gitlab-ci.yml` file but your password but be stored elsewhere, Gitlab allows to add variables that can be used by the runners without exposing it in your `.gitlab-ci.yml` file

-To do so, just go to your gitlab repo, and then "Settings" / "CI/CD" / "Variables", you can then add:

-CI_REGISTRY_USER and CI_REGISTRY_PASSWORD variables ( do not forget to "Mask" those values)
+To do so, just go to your gitlab repo, and then "Settings" / "CI/CD" / "Variables", you can then add `CI_REGISTRY_USER` and `CI_REGISTRY_PASSWORD` variables ( do not forget to "Mask" those values, especially your password)

-## 5/ Build your container and push it
+# 5/ Build your container and push it

-Just push your new .gitlab-ci.yml file to your repo and it should start a new build job.
+Just push your new `.gitlab-ci.yml` file to your repo and it should start a new build job.
 Jobs can be check in "CI/CD" / "Jobs"

-## 6/ Add a Test stage after the build to make sure it still works
+# 6/ Add a Test stage after the build to make sure it still works

-Edit your .gitlab-ci.yml file to add the following:
+Edit your `.gitlab-ci.yml` file to add the following:

 		test:
 			stage: test